 Date Written: March 1, 2017

-We construct income-specific price indices for the period from 2004 to 2010.
+We construct income-specific price indexes for the period from 2004 to 2016.
 We find substantial differences across income groups that arise during the Great Recession.
-The annual inflation in the cost of living of the highest quartile is on average 0.59 percentage points lower than that of the lowest quartile of the income distribution.
-We find that product quality substitution, a margin mostly available to richer households, is the main mechanism explaining the differences.
-Our evidence shows that not accounting for these differences could lead to significant biases in the calculation of inequality and poverty measures.
+The difference in annual inflation between the lowest quartile of the income distribution and the highest quartile was 0.22 percentage points for 2004-2007, 0.85 percentage points for 2008-2013, and 0.02 percentage points for 2014-2016.
+We find that product quality substitution and changes in the shopping behavior, margins mostly available to richer households, explain around 40 percent of the gap.
+Our evidence shows that not accounting for these differences in price indexes could lead to significant biases in the calculation of consumption and income inequality.